jasoncolburne/homelab/switch.md

 Edit: Since making the above change to the `pcie_aspm` flag, I have had an uptime of over 10 days.
 I'll make another edit if things break down again, but it looks like this resolved the issue.

+Edit: This did not resolve the issue, which actually ended up being a BTRFS Copy-on-Write problem.
+Many of my use cases cause this undesired behaviour, so I'm reinstalling the whole system with ext4.

 ### Networking Setup

 I made some changes to the basic networking config in `/etc/default/networking`: